Can you tell when a chatbot is fooling you?

 A language model predicts the next likely word.
 It does not check whether that word is true.
 When you ask a question the model has no clear signal for in its training data, it fills the gap with the most plausible-sounding answer it can construct.
 The output looks like a fact, reads like a fact, and has no grounding outside the model.

-The Avianca case above (the court filing) is the canonical example, but the shape repeats across citations, URLs, statistics, biographical details, and code APIs.
+The 2023 court case above (the court filing) is the canonical example, but the shape repeats across citations, URLs, statistics, biographical details, and code APIs.
 The output is structurally correct and substantively false — which is the hardest kind of wrong to catch by eye.

 2. It tells you what you want to hear (sycophancy)